Gwickstrom/mini-meanstore2/SECURITY.md

 # Security Policy

+## Many of the node_modules in the folder of the same name are out of date.

 ## Supported Versions

 Use this section to tell people about which versions of your project are currently being supported with security updates.